Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Related works

-The attention mechanism~\cite{dosovitskiy2021imageworth16x16words} and CLIP~\cite{Ou_2023_ICCV} have become a cornerstones within the computer vision community, effectively capturing both the semantic richness of individual tokens and the spatial hierarchies within single and multi-modality.
-In facial analysis, the HOTformer~\cite{SU2023109443} introduced a novel approach employing lightweight CNNs guided by holistic and atomic tokens.
+The attention mechanism~\citep{dosovitskiy2021imageworth16x16words} and CLIP~\citep{Ou_2023_ICCV} have become a cornerstones within the computer vision, effectively capturing both the semantic tokens and the spatial hierarchies within single and multi-modal data.
+In facial analysis, the HOTformer~\citep{SU2023109443} introduced a novel approach employing lightweight CNNs guided by holistic and atomic tokens.
 This hybrid token of HOTformer effectively integrates facial semantics and outperforms the accuracy on face recognition.
-The Zhang \etal~\cite{Zhang_2023_ICCV} proposed TokenFace, a transformer-based 3D face reconstruction model with a learnable facial component tokens encompassing shape, expressions, jaw pose, camera pose, texture, and lighting.
-This multi-modality effectively integrates the interdependencies between facial characteristics and image token embeddings derived from ViT within the single task.
-The POSTER++~\cite{MAO2025110951} advanced the state-of-the-art in facial emotion recognition by replacing traditional pyramid architectures with a more efficient design, achieving performance with minimal computational cost.
+The preliminary work~\citep{Zhang_2023_ICCV} proposed TokenFace, a transformer-based 3D face reconstruction model with a learnable facial component tokens encompassing shape, expressions, jaw pose, camera pose, texture, and lighting.
+This multi-modality approach effectively integrates the interdependencies between facial characteristics and image token embeddings derived from ViT within the single task.
+The POSTER++~\citep{MAO2025110951} advanced the state-of-the-art in facial emotion recognition by replacing traditional pyramid architectures with a more efficient design, achieving performance with minimal computational cost.
 This method leverages cross-attention to fuse landmark priors and image features.
-The FaceXFormer~\cite{narayan2024facexformerunifiedtransformerfacial} fuses the hierarchical representation extracted from CNN blocks.
+The FaceXFormer~\citep{narayan2024facexformerunifiedtransformerfacial} fuses the hierarchical representation extracted from CNN blocks.
 Its task-specific tokenization scheme facilitates multi-task learning within a single encoder architecture, effectively utilizing both self-attention and cross-attention mechanisms.